DanielePalaia/object-storage-service/README.md

 - In-memory storage implementation (extensible for other storage backends)
 - Swagger/OpenAPI documentation included
 - Tested with unit and integration tests
-- Dockerized for easy deployment
+- Dockerized for easy deployment (ex Kubernetes)

 ---